 - Even though Tom’s real key is applied in this operation, it can be randomly picked for other operations in the Monero system to protect transactions.

-How Are Ring Signatures Created?
+How Are Monero Ring Signature Implementation Created?

 The ring signature system is a triple ppt algorithm (Gen, Sign, Vrfy).
 They generate keys for members, sign messages, and verify signatures.